NicKarlovich/oneDNDConversion/doc.md

     * [13th level] next attack roll made against the creature gains bonus to their attack roll equal to your rage damage
     * [17th level] damage becomes 2d10 from 1d10
     * [17th level] you can use 2 options when you brutal strike, not just 1

+#### Danger Sense
+* Now works while blinded or deafened

+#### Indomitable Might
+* 18th level feature
+* Now applies to strength saving throws and strength checks.
+* It used to only apply to strength checks, setting minimum rolled value to strenth score, but now it also applies to saving throws.

+#### Instinctive Pounce
+* Integrated from Tasha's

+#### Reckless Attack
+* Now grants advantage on attacks until the start of your next turn (to work on held actions and opportunity attacks), used to only work until end of turn

 #### Persistent Rage
 * 15th level feature
 * Now restores all uses of your rage onece per long rest,
 * The unconcious condition not the incapacitated condition shuts off rage

+#### Primal Knowledge
+* Tasha's Cauldron ability moved to level 2

 ### Druid
 #### Wildshape